Travel advisories, closed airports, empty skies: How Middle East air disruptions might affect your plans

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Hilary Whiteman, Rhea Mogul, Laura Sharman and Trista Kurniawan contributed to this report.
+CNN’s Kylie Atwood, Jennifer Hansler, Hilary Whiteman, Rhea Mogul, Laura Sharman, Trista Kurniawan, Rebekah Riess and Maureen O’Hare contributed to this report.